nicholasferguson/Display.Quaternion.Rotation/README.md

 This is documentation for two python files:  q3a.py and plotPrims.py <br>

-Some computer science terminology will be used to explain quaternions:'overload' and 'interface'
+Some computer science terminology will be used to explain quaternions: 'overload' and 'interface'

-In this write up, quaternions use a format of [scalar, x, y, z] and not [x,y,z,scalar].
-First format is called Hamilton's and 2nd format is called JPL.
+In this write up, quaternions use a format of [Scalar, X, Y, Z] and not [X, Y, Z ,Scalar].
+First format is called Hamilton's and 2nd format is called JPL.<br>
 This article will use Hamilton's format.

 **We present quaternions as having 'overloads'.**